NPM Package Guide

 onApprove: (refinedText) => {

-// Do something with the refined text
+// User approved - submit with refined text

 submitToBackend(refinedText)